 The regular supervisory report shall include a summary which shall in particular highlight any material changes that have occurred in the undertaking’s business and performance, system of governance, risk profile, valuation for solvency purposes and capital management over the reporting period, and provide a concise explanation about the causes and effects of such changes.
-The summary shall include the information on the own risk and solvency assessment for the purpose of Article 45(6) of Directive 2009/139/EC.
+The summary shall include information on the own risk and solvency assessment for the purpose of Article 45(6) of Directive 2009/139/EC.

 Article 296 SRS3